Post Doctoral Fellow Center for Health Enhancement Support Systems (CHESS); University of Wisconsin-Madison 2006

 M.Sc. & B.Sc.
 Public Health and Extension Education University of Kerala 1993

-- Social Media and Health
+- Marketing and Health Communication

 Interests & Expertise